polterguy/hyperbuild/README.md

 ## Installation

-Hyperbuild is automatically installed when you install Phosphorus Five.
+To install Hyperbuild, download its latest release zip file, and install it through Phosphorus Five's _"Desktop"_ module.

 ## License